ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 In this example we are passing two configuration objects to the `plot` function.
 The first is the *chart definition*.
 Here we can set the dimensions of the chart and provide other configuration such as the type of chart (line, bar, etc).

 The second configuration object passed to the `plot` function is what I call the *axis map* (for want of a better name).
-This maps your data series to the axis' on which they should be rendered in the chart.
+This maps each data series to the axis' on which it should be rendered in the chart.

 Keeping the data, the chart definition and axis map separate makes it easier to reuse charts.
 For example you might want to reuse your chart definition and plug in different structured data.
 Or maybe even reuse the chart definition and the axis map, but plug in new data that has the same structure.
 The separation of data and configuration means we can maintain a library of resuable charts.